YOWCT/yowct.github.io/README.md

 # Ottawa Civic Tech Website

-This site is currently under development and can be see live in its current state at [yowct.github.io](https://yowct.github.io/).
+This site is currently under development and can be seen live at [yowct.github.io](https://yowct.github.io/).

 ## Landing Page Jekyll theme